marwan116/raycraft/README.md

 raycraft run demo:app
 ```

-Ok now for the distributed part, let's say we want to run this app on 2 replicas, each replica taking half a GPU, we can do this by running the following command:
+Ok now for the distributed part, let's say we want to run this app on 2 "replicas", each "replica" taking half a GPU, and we want to properly load balance between the replicas, we can do this by running the following command:

 ```python
 from raycraft import RayCraftAPI